Burning Heart (song)

-"Burning Heart" is a song by Survivor.
+"Burning Heart" is a song by American rock band Survivor.
 It appeared in the 1985 film Rocky IV and on its soundtrack album; the film's star Sylvester Stallone personally commissioned the song.
-The single peaked at number 2 on the Billboard Hot 100 for two weeks in February 1986, behind "That's What Friends Are For" by Dionne and Friends.
-It was the biggest hit the band had with Jimi Jamison on lead vocals.
-It was also a top 5 hit in the UK, Germany and several other European countries, and reached the top 15 in Canada.
+The single peaked at number two on the US Billboard Hot 100 chart for two weeks; it was the biggest hit the band had with Jimi Jamison on lead vocals.
+It was also a hit internationally, topping the charts of Belgium and Switzerland and entering the top 10 in several other European countries.

 Content

 "Burning Heart", which is about an "all or nothing" battle, was inspired by the Cold War, as shown by lyrics such as "Is it East versus West?" and "Can any nation stand alone?"
 The Communist East versus Capitalist West conflict is reflected in the film by the fight in the boxing ring between Rocky and Ivan Drago.

-The final solo and tremolo bar solos in the middle of the song were played with a Fender Stratocaster.

-Other appearances

-The song was used on the final episode of HBO's 24/7 documentary on the 2011 NHL Winter Classic.
-The song was used to describe the hype and East vs. West feel surrounding the Washington Capitals' Russian superstar Alexander Ovechkin, and the Pittsburgh Penguins' Canadian superstar Sidney Crosby, who were the focus of attention heading into the Winter Classic.
-The song was also used in the sixth episode of the third season of Netflix original series, Santa Clarita Diet, "The Chicken and the Pear" as well as the fifth episode of the fourth season of Cobra Kai, "Match Point".

-The song is featured in the enhanced versions of the 2013 game Grand Theft Auto V on the in-game radio station, Los Santos Rock Radio.

 Music video

 The music video for "Burning Heart" features Survivor giving a concert, mixed with scenes from the film Rocky IV.
 A version with only the band (no movie footage) also exists, available on YouTube.